Canned tunaShelf Life, Storage, and Spoilage Guide

 3-4 days

-Once opened, transfer tuna to a clean, airtight container (not the can) and refrigerate promptly at 40°F (4°C) or below.
+Once opened, transfer tuna to a clean, airtight container before refrigerating.
+Do not store in the original can.

 Freezer